-Ovarian cancer is an abnormal and uncontrolled growth of cells that starts in the ovaries.
-It’s the fifth most common cancer in women.
+Ovarian cancer is an abnormal and uncontrolled growth of cells that starts in your ovaries.
+It’s the fifth most common cancer in women in the UK.

 Ovarian cancer can sometimes spread more widely in your abdomen (tummy) or more rarely, to other organs through your bloodstream or lymphatic system.
-The lymphatic system is the tissues and organs, including your bone marrow, spleen, thymus, and lymph nodes, that produce and store cells that fight infection and disease.
+Your lymphatic system is made up of the tissues and organs in your body that produce and store cells that fight infection and disease.
+These include your bone marrow, spleen, thymus and lymph nodes.
 The channels that carry lymph are also part of this system.
 If ovarian cancer spreads to other parts of your body, it can form secondary tumours.
 The spread of cancer through your body is called metastasis.

-Around 6,700 women in the UK are diagnosed with ovarian cancer each year.
-It's the fifth most common cancer in women and mostly affects women over 50.
+Over 7,000 women in the UK are diagnosed with ovarian cancer each year, which makes it the fifth most common cancer in women.
+Worldwide, it’s the eighth most common cancer in women.
+Ovarian cancer mostly affects women over 50, but younger women can get it too.

 Non-epithelial ovarian cancer is much less common.
-This type includes germ cell cancers that form from the cells in the ovary that make the eggs.
+This type includes cancers that form from the cells in your ovary that make eggs.
 These usually affect younger women.

-Many women don’t have any symptoms or only vague symptoms in the early stages of ovarian cancer.
-Many of these symptoms can occur in other conditions as well and are not necessarily a sign of cancer.
+Many women don’t have any symptoms or only have vague symptoms in the early stages of ovarian cancer.
+Many of these symptoms can occur in other conditions as well and aren’t necessarily a sign of cancer.
 If you do have symptoms, they may include:

 Other possible symptoms include:

 The exact reasons why you may develop ovarian cancer aren't fully understood at present.
 However, there are some things that can make it more likely.
 It's more common in women who live in developed countries for example, and in those who have gone through the menopause.
-It’s also known that inheriting faulty genes called BRCA1 and BRCA2 increase the risk of ovarian cancer as well as breast cancer.
+It’s also known that inheriting faulty genes called BRCA1 and BRCA2 increase the risk of ovarian cancer.

 Other factors that may increase your risk of getting ovarian cancer include: